 When visualizing the ideal Miami Beach scenery, people immediately think of warm weather, beautiful skies, and crystal clear waters.
 This image is one of many reasons why Miami Beach is such a highly visited area.
 We welcome approximately 6 million overnight tourists on an annual basis and have about 90,000 residents.
 This means that maintaining Biscayne Bay in pristine conditions is our priority.
 After all, it provides habitat for marine life and opportunities for recreation and tourism.

-In an abundance of caution, the city has issued a precautionary "No Contact" advisory for the waters near the locations listed below:
+The city has issued a "No Contact" advisory for the waters near the locations listed below:

 This advisory recommends not swimming or engaging in recreational water activity near this location until the advisory is lifted.
 Signage has been posted at public waterway access locations and the City is working closely with all governmental regulatory agencies to protect public health and the environment.